lunzhang1990/autoDesign/README.md

 5. For the L, U equilibrium we do not have to consider the order of thresholds, so the index returned is only for a fixed order.

 6. If needed, we can add further algorithm for intermediate equilibrium ...

+7. All the order of nodes are alphabetical of the gene name